raul23/interactive-organizer/README.rst

    :align: left
    :alt: Output folders in the menu

-In the main menu, we can see at the beginning of possible actions three options related to the output folders.
+In the main menu, we can see at the beginning of possible actions four options related to the output folders.
 The first output folder specified in the option ``-o`` is the default one and given the number 0 as label.
 The other output folders in the example command line are labeled with 1, 2 and 3.